 When it comes to vegetable sides I like to keep things simple and usually serve some mixed vegetables, carrots, side salad, etc. These easy sides all work great with the rich gravy.

-This easy slow cooked beef roast is also delicious served on toasted sub rolls for a knock-out sandwich!
+This easy slow cooked beef roast is also delicious served on toasted sub rolls or same day sourdough bread for a knock-out sandwich!

 Can I make Mississippi Pot Roast in the oven?

 Yes!
 Just place in a 9×13 oven safe baking dish.
 Follow all other directions using the same ingredients.
 Cover the pan tightly with aluminum foil and bake at 325F for about 4 hours, until the beef is tender enough to shred with a fork.